onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

 Description
 """""""""""

-**Exchange helper** is an intermediate structure that help developers managing MPI pointwise data exchanges.
+**Exchange helper** is an intermediate structure that helps developers managing MPI pointwise data exchanges.
 This structure can be used to build high-level :ref:`exchange protocols <comm_graph>` or to setup raw exchanges, *eg* in CFD codes.